projen/projen/API.md

 ## struct GitpodTask 🔹 <a id="projen-gitpodtask"></a>

-Specifies all options for a task to be run when opening a Gitpod workspace (e.g. running tests, or starting a dev server).
+Configure options for a task to be run when opening a Gitpod workspace (e.g. running tests, or starting a dev server).

 Start Mode         | Execution
 Fresh Workspace    | before && init && command